Jennifer M. Lane, Author

 Jennifer is a Maryland native and Pennsylvanian at heart, living in the Philadelphia Suburbs.
 She holds a bachelor’s degree in philosophy with a minor in communications from Barton College and a master’s in liberal arts with a focus on museum studies from the University of Delaware, where she wrote her thesis on the material culture of roadside memorials.

 Jennifer is a member of the Authors Guild, the Historical Novel Society, and the Independent Book Publishers Association.
-Her first book, Of Metal and Earth, won the 2019 Next Generation Indie Book Award for First Novel and was a Finalist in the 2018 IAN Book of the Year Awards in the category of Literary / General Fiction.
+Her first book, Of Metal and Earth, won the 2019 Next Generation Indie Book Award for First Novel.
+It was also a Finalist in the 2018 IAN Book of the Year Awards in the category of Literary / General Fiction.
+She sits on her township’s historical commission, is the founder of an active in-person writers group, and she organizes several book festivals each year.

 In the News